Academic Policy 1405.11

 member shall state that such a conflict exists and shall recuse from all discussion

 and voting on that candidate.
-The recusing committee member shall be absent from the
+The recusing committee member shall be absent from

-reducing the total recorded committee vote by the number of recusals.
+vote, reducing the total recorded committee vote by the number of recusals.

 - Elected members of the Unit Personnel Committee shall be allowed to discuss and vote